antmicro/audio-latency-tester/README.md

 python3 audio_playback.py <file>
 ```

-You can find the timestamps in `timestamps.log`.
+You can find the timestamps in `timestamps-playback.log`.

 ### Audio capture